williamdlees/digger/docs/overview.rst

 at either end is then checked for the expected flanking sequences (e.g. leader, RSS).
 These are identified by means of position weight matrices (PWMs).
 The flanking sequences have a well-established
 'canonical' form that is conserved between species.
 Digger contains PWMs for human and rhesus macaque IG loci, and these can be used as a starting point for other species.
 However, as some variation is observed between species, Digger also contains tools for deriving tailored PWMs for a species of interest.
-These can be obtained from an existing annotation of the locus, or from an initial annotation conducted with the human or rhseus PWMs.
+These can be obtained from an existing annotation of the locus, or from an initial annotation conducted with the human or rhesus PWMs.

 A brief summary of the tools contained in the package is given below.
 In most cases, annotation can be performed with the `digger` tool.
 This will call subsidiary tools as necessary.
 Please refer to the Examples section for more information.